faultylee/ngip/README.md

 I came about having this idea while developing an in-house application.
 It's a somewhat critical application which needs to run 24x7.
 There's internal monitoring tools from a different team which I could make use of, but going through the process and segregating the dashboard and notification prove too much hassle.
 Another common problem is power outages, which affect the internet connectivity resulting in missed alerts.

-This application will expect pings from the any application that can connect to `ngip.io`, and after the ping lapse for a pre-defined duration, a notification is sent.
+This application will expect pings from the any application that can connect to `ngip.io`, and after the ping lapse for a predefined duration, a notification is sent.
 The pings can also include primitive data such as temperature, status code ...etc which will be included in the simple validation logic which send notification when the value is outside the configured range.

 As for the name, initially it was *Reverse Ping* which was long and rather lame.
 My friend suggested *ngip* which he said sounded like the reverse of ping.
 The name clicked and I went with it.
 He did give his blessing on using the name for this project :)

-So far I've been keeping this project at the back of my head, though I did experiment with Azure Function as a possible cheap and scalable way to host this.
+So far, I've been keeping this project at the back of my head, though I did experiment with Azure Function as a possible cheap and scalable way to host this.
 My original plan for `ngip` was to use Azure Storage to serve a SPA built using Vue.js.
 Azure Function as the API endpoint for the pings, REST endpoint for the user dashboard and notification/alert sender.
 Redis as in memory data store and Blob Storage as persistent data store.
-Container or Compute as the backend worker for periodic checking and cleanup.
+Container or Compute as the back-end worker for periodic checking and cleanup.

 My recent interview with a company help push this idea to execution.
 As a win-win solution which save time and reduce risk for both party, we mutually agreed to do a take-home project to demonstrate my understanding of end to end architecture. `ngip` does fit the bill with some tweaks, mainly switching to AWS and paying more attention to IaC.
 I'm also using this project to learn more about DevOps and IaC.